UP | HOME

 • The cmd_vel velocities must have linear.y = 0 to emulate a differential-drive robot.

-3. If the turtle is STOPPED (by another call to toggle) it should stop moving but keep its current position.
+3. If the turtle is STOPPED (by another call to toggle) it should stop moving.

 • Resuming (by another call to toggle) should have the turtle continue along the waypoints.